Spinners/Spin.Swift/README.md

 Please refer to [Feedback+Default.swift](https://github.com/Spinners/Spin.Swift/blob/master/Sources/Spin.Swift/Feedback%2BDefault.swift) for completeness.

-# Feedbacks lifecycle
+# Feedback lifecycle

-There are typical cases where a side effect consist in an asynchronous operation (like a network call).
-What happens if the very same side effect is called repeatedly, not waiting for the previous ones to end ?
-Are the operations stacked ?
-Are they cancelled when a new one is performed ?
+There are typical cases where a side effect consist of an asynchronous operation (like a network call).
+What happens if the very same side effect is called repeatedly, not waiting for the previous ones to end?
+Are the operations stacked?
+Are they cancelled when a new one is performed?

 Well, it depends 😁.
-By default Spin will cancel the previous operation.
+By default, Spin will cancel the previous operation.
 But there is a way to override this behaviour.
 Every feedback constructor that takes a State as a parameter can also be passed an ExecutionStrategy:

 * **.cancelOnNewState**, to cancel the previous operation when a new state is to be handled
 * **.continueOnNewState**, to let the previous operation naturally end when a new state is to be handled